ome/omero-ms-zarr/spec.md

                 ├── .zgroup   # Zarr Group which is both a multiscaled image as well as a labeled image.
                 ├── .zattrs   # Metadata of the related image and as well as display information under the "image-label" key.
                 │
-                ├── 0         # Each multiscale level is stored as a separate Zarr array, as above.
+                ├── 0         # Each multiscale level is stored as a separate Zarr array, as above, but only integer values │   ...       # are supported.
-                │   ...
                 └── n